Verb–object–subject word order: Typology

-VOS word order is the fourth-most-common of the world's languages, and is considered to have verb-initial word order, like VSO.
+VOS word order is the fourth-most-common of the world's languages, and has verb-initial word order, like VSO.
 Very few languages have a fixed VOS word order, most primarily in the Austronesian and Mayan language families.
 Many verb-initial languages exhibit a flexible word order (such as St’át’imcets, Chamorro, and Tongan), alternating between VOS and VSO.
 VOS and VSO are usually classified as verb-initial because they share many similar properties, such as the absence of the verb "have" and predicate-initial grammar.

 Though not as universal, many verb-initial languages also have ergative clauses.
-For instance, most Mayan languages have an ergative-absolutive system of verb agreement and most Austronesian languages have an ergative-absolutive system of case marking.
+For instance, most Mayan languages have an ergative-absolutive system of verb agreement and some Austronesian languages have an ergative-absolutive system of case marking (see also symmetrical voice).